 Intellectual property can be a technical and complex area of law for most people to understand.
-For questions related to trademarks you can contact a trademarks attorney, while questions about copyrights can be directed to an intellectual property attorney.
-As for patents, they usually require a technical background in addition to knowledge of the law, so it's best to contact a patent attorney for assistance or guidance with patents.
+For questions related to trademarks, you can contact a trademarks attorney for legal advice.
+The advice will depend on your situation.
+Questions about copyrights should go to an intellectual property attorney.
+Patents usually require a technical background in addition to knowledge of the law.
+It's best to contact a patent attorney for assistance or guidance.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.